 The study was conducted to develop a conceptual framework of donation behaviour, with nation brand perceptions chosen as a mediating variable between donation motives and donation behaviour.
 The framework proposed that the willingness and extent of contribution to a charitable cause of a nation is directly related to the people’s perception of the nation’s brand.
 The framework also proposes that the relationship between a nation’s brand perception and the donation behaviour of people is moderated by the brand image of the charitable organisations of that nation.
 Further, the perception of a nation’s brand and the brand image of the charitable organisations of that nation is significantly affected by integrated marketing communications (IMC).
 The study is constrained by two limitations.
 Firstly, there is a lack of empirical evidence on the links between variables discussed in the conceptual framework.
 Secondly, the most difficult part of the framework relates to the development of scales that sufficiently reflect the essence of the IMC process in charitable organisations which can be linked to organisations’ brand image and donation behaviour.
 The study concludes by asserting that the conceptual framework presented in the paper can be testable in future studies.

-see 3.
+go here 3.
 What Motivates Donor’s to Give?

 ISM Monthly Update for Development Directors; Vol 12 No 1